 Determining your Compliance Strategy

-Because the "in anticipation of a qualifying event rule" looks so much like a COBRA triggering event, some employers find it helpful to, along with the HIPAA creditable coverage notice, also send out a communication explaining that the individual has lost health coverage and that COBRA rights might emerge at a subsequent date.
+Because the "in anticipation of a qualifying event rule" looks so much like a COBRA triggering event, some employers find it helpful to send out a communication explaining that the individual has lost health coverage and that COBRA rights might emerge at a subsequent date.
 Providing such an advisory notice may trigger a response from a spouse who was unaware of the termination, which will give the plan administrator a good indication whether the coverage was dropped in anticipation of a subsequent divorce.
 In that event, the plan administrator should contact any insurance carrier (including a stop-loss carrier) promptly to ensure that the carrier will provide any required COBRA coverage when/if the divorce occurs.